 - “The Money Boss Method” is a one-page guide to financial freedom.
 It's a quick and dirty summary of what this site is about, describing how you can reach early retirement (or any other goal).

-- For my article on the six stages of financial freedom, I shared an images that summarizes the path from financial dependence to financial abundance.
-By popular request, I've created a PDF version of that roadmap.
+- For J.D.'s article on the six stages of financial freedom, he shared an image that summarizes the path from financial dependence to financial abundance.
+By popular request, We've created a PDF version of that roadmap.

-- A few years ago, I collaborated with my friend Lisa to create a one-hundred word summary of my philosophy on how to be happy.
-A lot of people have asked me to provide a PDF version for download.
-At last, I have.
+- A few years ago, J.D. collaborated with his friend Lisa to create a one-hundred word summary of his philosophy on how to be happy.
+A lot of people have asked him to provide a PDF version for download, so that's what he did.

 This library of documents and tools will grow with the Get Rich Slowly website.
 Check back now and then to find new additions.

-There are lots of great blogs and podcasts about money, but only a few focus on what I call “advanced personal finance”.
-Here are some of my favorites.
-I've met and talked with each of the folks who run these sites, and feel confident that their financial philosophy matches mine.
+There are lots of great blogs and podcasts about money, but only a few focus on what J.D. calls “advanced personal finance”.
+Here are some of his favorites.
+J.D. has met and talked with each of the folks who run these sites, and feels confident that their financial philosophy matches his.
 You can trust them.
-I do.
+J.D. does.

 - Afford Anything with Paula Pant documents the author's ongoing quest to build the best life she possibly can.
 Pant shares her experience with rental properties, lifestyle design, and hustling to earn money on the side.
 She's a great example of how you can have anything you want — but not everything you want.